Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 <br/>
 k : Center and stop <br/>
 q, z : Increase or decrease speed <br/>

+### Usage of the example package
+There is an example package in [/example_pkg](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/tree/main/example_pkg) that demonstrates a basic usage of the simulator in python.
+[/example_pkg/src/drive.py](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/example_pkg/src/drive.py) is used to drive the vehicle and [/example_pkg/src/imageReceive.py](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/example_pkg/src/imageReceive.py) is used to receive image from the vehicle.
+The drive node uses Twist message to control the vehicle through the /catvehicle/cmd_vel topic.

 ### Customizing the Track
 You can customize the race track by modifying the 3D file in [avisengine_environment/meshes/mesh_road.blend](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/avisengine_environment/meshes/mesh_road.blend) using [Blender](https://www.blender.org/) which is a free and **open-source 3D computer graphics software**.